Contributors from members of the Copper team

 3. Share your knowledge freely.

-It’s easy to forget that you are an expert when it comes to your company’s offerings, so don’t undersell the value of your knowledge.
+It’s easy to forget that you are an expert when it comes to your company’s offerings, so don’t undersell the value of your knowledge with loyal customers.
 Package your expertise up in the form of webinars, white papers, ebooks, courses, blog posts and more—and share it with your contacts.

-But remember: Only share your knowledge if and when it’s relevant.
+But remember: Only share your knowledge when using a marketing strategy, if and when it’s relevant.
 According to MDG Advertising “nearly three-quarters (74%) of web users say they’re frustrated with sites that aren’t tailored to their needs and 72% of consumers say they don’t like generic marketing.”

 4. Make communication easy.